Queen’s College Step Test Calculator

 - Switching leading foot is permitted but don’t skip a beat

-4. After finishing and within 5 seconds, count your pulse in the standing position for 15 seconds and multiply that number by 4 to get estimated 60s HR
+4. After finishing and within 5 seconds, count your pulse in the standing position for 15 seconds.
+Multiply the pulse ×4 to get estimated HR

 Formula from ACSM’s Resources for the Personal Trainer, 3rd Edition 2010.

-VO2max is the maximum amount of oxygen you can take in and utilize.
-Not all air taken in is used by the body.
-The more cardiovascularly conditioned you are, the higher your VO2max will be, thus the more oxygen you’ll be able to utilize with each breath.
-Finding VO2max is among the best measures of cardiorespiratory fitness.
-Each liter of oxygen utilized burns about 5 kcals so the higher the VO2max, the more energy you will require to exercise meaning you can burn more calories and get better more intense workouts.
-Striving for a higher VO2max is one of the best ways to improve all cardiovascular functions in the body which will improve your overall fitness level.
+VO2 max is the maximum amount of oxygen you can take in and utilize.
+Not all the air you breathe in is actually used by the body.
+The more cardiovascularly conditioned you are, the more oxygen you can actually utilize with each breath, and the higher your VO2 max will be.
+Finding VO2 max is among the best measures of cardiorespiratory fitness.
+Each liter of oxygen utilized burns about 5 kcals, so the higher the VO2 max, the more calories you can burn during exercise.
+You’ll also be able to work at a higher intensity and do more work during exercise.
+Improving VO2 max is one of the best ways to improve all cardiovascular functions in the body which will improve your overall fitness level.

 At rest, oxygen utilization is about 3.5mL ⋅ kg-1 ⋅ min-1 and is known as a “Metabolic Equivalent of Tasks” or MET.
-1 MET is resting, so at 5 METs, the body is working 5x harder than at rest.
+At rest, you are working at 1 MET.
+At 5 METs, you are working 5x harder than at rest.
 1 Met is also known as VO2rest.
-Normal healthy individuals typically have a VO2max of 25-80 or 7.1 to 22.9 METS.
+Normal healthy individuals typically have a VO2max of 25-80 which is 7.1 to 22.9 METS.

 For another perspective, here is a list of estimated METs for various activities.